Codaisseur/alea/kubernetes/README.md

 gcloud compute instances list
 ```

-Then create the disks, and format them with the script provided:
+Then create the disks, and format them with the scripts provided:

 ```
-bin/create_data_disk
+INSTANCE_NAME=gke-cluster-1-yyyy-node-xxx bin/create_data_disk
+INSTANCE_NAME=gke-cluster-1-yyyy-node-xxx bin/create_mongo_disk
 ```

 This will create 2 disks, one for each stolon-keeper:

   - pg-data-disk-1 (200GB)
   - pg-data-disk-2 (200GB)

+And another one for MongoDB:

+  - mongo-data-disk (200GB)

 ## Stolon Cluster setup